 So let’s get back to present-day: Quite possibly, these next few months could be a defining moment in our lifetime.
 Are we going to respond by stocking up on Cheetos and watching Netflix?

 Let’s face our troubles head on by looking after one another and caring for those most in need.
 Perhaps you can mobilize your neighborhood to help look after those most at risk.
-A friend of mine has much of Belmont covered and is taking action to lead his neighbors.
+A friend of mine has much of the Belmont neighborhood in Rockingham County covered and is taking action to lead his neighbors.

 Let’s be smart in the way that we follow the rules and interact with one another.